Dangerous Medication Lawyers in Richmond

 Drugs and medications should undergo thorough testing before being sold on the market to the general public.
 The Food and Drug and Administration (FDA) also reviews tests and findings to confirm that a new drug is reasonably safe and capable of doing what it is advertised as doing.
 However, innocent consumers and patients still suffer from the side effects of defective drugs and medications every year.

 Do not let Big Pharma get away with selling you a defective drug that caused you so much harm.
 If you suffered an injury because of a defective drug or medication, Portner & Shure, P.A. and our Richmond defective drug lawyers want to hear from you.
-With our decades of collective legal experience, we know what it takes to go head-to-head with major corporations and their insurance companies, even when a case escalates to courtroom litigation.
+With our decades of collective legal experience, we know what it takes to go head-to-head with major corporations and their insurance companies.

 Talk to our team at your next opportunity.
 Dial (855) 954-4141.